IHE/RAD.IRA/input/pagecontent/volume-1.md

 TODO: The last paragraph may be deleted after FHIRcast discussion.

-#### 1:XX.4.1.10 Subscriber Local State
+#### 1:XX.4.1.10 Subscriber Local Context and Local State

-A Subscriber may keep track of received contexts (open or close) and associated contents in some local states for enhanced operation behaviors.
-For example,
+Upon receiving an event from the `Hub`, a Subscriber processes it according to its business logic and maintains `local context`.
+This `local context` keeps track of received contexts and its status (open or close), as well as applicable associated contents.

+Furthermore, a Subscriber may maintain `local state` associated to a `local context`.
+This `local state` may keep track of application specific information, such as

+- layout of the viewports
+- image frames displayed in each viewport
+- any user activity (e.g. user selected the image frame in a viewport)

+Maintaining `local context` and `local state` enables the Subscriber to provide the following capabilities:

-- Keeping track of all open contexts that have not yet been closed enables the Subscriber to detect if the received DiagnosticReport-open event is regarding a new report context or as a result of re-opening a previously interrupted report context.
+- The Subscriber can detect if the received DiagnosticReport-open event is regarding a new report context or is re-opening a previously interrupted report context
-- Keeping track of updates and selection enables the Subscriber to resume more quickly and comprehensively from interruption because [Get Current Context](rad-x8.html) is a separate request and it only returns current contexts and contents but not selection

-If a Subscriber uses local state to keep track of received contexts and contents, then it should consider the lifecycle of this local state.
+- In case the DiagnosticReport-open event is re-opening a previously interrupted report context,the Subscriber can resume the application state closely resemble to what was left before the interruption

+It is the responsibility of the Subscriber to manage its `local context` and `local state`.
 For example,

 - How long should open contexts be maintained?
 - How to detect if open contexts become stale?